 As a beginner violinist, chances are you’re eager to play easy violin songs that will show off your new skills.
 While playing “Twinkle Twinkle Little Star” is nice, you’re probably looking for some more popular tunes.

-Your violin practice sessions should be spent studying the key signatures, notes, rhythms, and bowings.
 If you can find an existing recording of an easy violin song, it’s a great idea to play along with it and listen for things like intonation and rhythm.

-Here are 15 easy violin songs in pop, rock, and classical genres to get you started.
+Without further ado, here are 15 easy violin songs in pop, rock, and classical genres to get you started.

 Easy Violin Songs: Pop